sinaw369/tree-pruner/readme.md

-# Tree Pruner
+# Folder Folding

-**Tree Pruner** is a lightweight VS Code extension that helps you collapse all descendant folders of a selected directory in the Explorer with a single command or keyboard shortcut.
+**Folder Folding** is a lightweight VS Code extension that helps you collapse all descendant folders of a selected directory in the Explorer with a single command or keyboard shortcut.

 ## Features